delve-team/delve/README.md

 Delve is a Python package for visualizing deep learning model training data.

-Use Delve if you need a lightweight PyTorch extension that:
+Use Delve if you need a PyTorch extension that:
-- Plots live statistics of network activations to TensorBoard
+- Plots live statistics of network activations to TensorBoard and to console
 - Performs spectral analysis to identify layer saturation
 - Is easily extendible and configurable

 ------------------

 ## Motivation

 Designing a deep neural network involves optimizing over a wide range of parameters and hyperparameters.
 Delve allows you to visualize your layer saturation during training so you can grow and shrink layers as needed.
 Here is an example of the output running `example_deep.py`.